tomaspalma/ldts-pacman/docs/README.md

 - As it is with other patterns, one of the downsides is the increase in the number of files created.
 However, the text of the code itself stays more well organized

-### We have to tell to more than one entity that one specific common event occurred (e.g. when a cherry is picked)

-**The problem in context**

-When a cherry is picked, a certain number of ghosts need to be notified of that event.
-So we need to  have a central publisher that informs all the ghosts that need to be notified that a cherry was picked up and that they need to change its state and enter the frightening stage.

-**The Pattern**

-We are thinking of implementing an observer pattern where the ghosts are the observers and the power pellets are publishers that notify the ghosts when they are eaten.

-**The implementation**

-There is no concrete implementation yet

 **Consequences**

-- - It improves scalability and ease of development as it removes the need to add specific code to the ghost controller to periodically use information from the arena to check if one was removed every time the game loop runs which would be undesirable in terms of efficiency.
-So, by having the power pellet notify the ghosts only when it is eaten, then we don't need the ghosts to always be checking if the power pellet was eaten, executing the respective change of state only when the power pellet notifies them.

 #### KNOWN CODE SMELLS AND REFACTORING SUGGESTIONS